ErvaErgul/Bookstore-Fullstack/README.md

 It can be used in smaller screens and should not cause any horizontal scrolling untill the width of the screen gets smaller than 240px.

-There were quite a bit of external libraries used for the frontend.
+Here are some of the most important external libraries used in the frontend.

-Some of the most important ones are;

 [PrimeReact](https://www.primefaces.org/primereact/) for components and also their CSS utility library (PrimeFlex).